Badri-R-S/Value-iteration-and-Maxentropy-iteration/README.md

-# Implementation of Value Iterattion and Maximum Entropy Value Iteration
+# Implementation of Value Iteration and Maximum Entropy Value Iteration
 ## Setup
 The code is written in python 3.
 In order to install the requiriments,refer to the requirements.txt and use pip3 install to install them.